VICS-CORE/stats/docs/_drafts/2020-05-07-state-peak-predictions.md

 ![India][in_chart]

 <a name="table"></a>
-The following table shows a list of states which seem to have hit the peak yet:
+The following table shows a list of states which seem to have hit the peak tentatively:

 Country | SUTD | Our verification
  --- | --- | ---